perkowitz/hachi-yaeltex/binaries/README.md

 *v0.21*
 - Solved fader noise issue.
 - Improved 100mm fader signal linearization and noise.
-- Fixed bug with inverted MIN and MAX with digitals
+- Fixed bug with inverted MIN and MAX with digitals.
-- Improved firmware and configuration versions control -
+- Improved firmware and configuration versions control.
+- Added possibility to configure individual components on the fly (without restartin) with sysex messages
+- Fixed issue with DEAD ZONE and Split mode on joysticks, not stopping at center value
+- Added 14 bit support for DEAD ZONE feature.
+- Fixed bug when something was placed after log faders that treated them as log as well.

 ---
 *v0.20*